 - Java (JNI) and SWIG (universal) bindings inside source

-Zenroom is software in ALPHA stage and is part of the DECODE project about data-ownership and technological sovereignty.
-Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along privacy by design principles using algorithms that can be deployed in any situation without any change.
+Zenroom is software in ALPHA stage and is part of the DECODE project about data commons and technological sovereignty.
+Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along privacy by design principles.

 This software aims to make it easy and less error-prone to write portable scripts using end-to-end encryption inside isolated environments that can be easily made interoperable.
 Basic crypto functions provided include primitives to manage a/symmetric keys, key derivation, hashing and signing functionalities.